American Graffiti (1973)

 a rising senior interested in business; a nerdy, bespectacled, duck-tailed kid known as "The Toad," with a pink and black shirt and white bucks.
 [The character represents the director, George Lucas] Curtis Henderson '62

-(26 year old Richard Dreyfuss)
+(26 year old Richard Dreyfuss in his first film)

 another recent graduate interested in Science - an intelligent, plaid-shirted character.
 Curt is the recipient of the first scholarship, two thousand dollars, ever given out by the Moose Lodge to the top student.
 Restless and uncertain about leaving for college.
 Laurie Henderson '63